-Kenai Fjords National Park and Prince William Sound are home to some of the most magnificent glaciers in Alaska.
-The Harding Icefield in Kenai Fjords National Park covers more than 700 square miles and is the source of over 35 named glaciers.
-Contained by 3,800 miles of coastline, Prince William Sound is home to 150 glaciers, including 17 tidewater glaciers.
+Kenai Fjords National Park is home to some of the most magnificent glaciers in Alaska.
+The Harding Icefield covers more than 700 square miles in Kenai Fjords National Park and is the source of over 35 named glaciers.
 Several different types of glaciers can be seen from our cruises, including tidewater, piedmont, hanging, and cirque glaciers.

 HOW A GLACIER IS FORMED

 The three main ingredients in the formation of a glacier are time, snow, and cool summers.
 The Gulf of Alaska sends lots of moisture to Southcentral Alaska, giving the Harding Icefield, for example, an average of 60 feet of snowfall every winter.
 Glacial ice forms relatively quickly in Alaska, in just four to ten years.
 When snow first falls, it is about 80% air.
 As time passes and that snow received additional snowfall on top of it, more and more air is compressed out.
 Once the snow has compacted to a point where it is only 50% air, it may still look like snow but it’s called firn, part of a process called firnification.
 Given more time and more snowfall, the snowpack will reduce to 20% air, and at that point it has become glacial ice.